pi3123/ColorPaletteSampler/README.md

 # ColorPaletteSampler
-Samples the 5 most common colors from an image and provides other color options that might help the arist
+Samples the 5 most common colors from an image and provides other color options that might help the artist